ryabchikova/MyMixcloud/README.md

 My mixcloud page https://www.mixcloud.com/elena-ryabchikova/

 ## Features are planned:
-- Authorization
+- authorization
-- Following, faworiting, reposting actions
+- following, faworiting, reposting actions
-- Search across uploads, users and tags
+- search across uploads, users and tags
-- Deep links for listening audio in oficial Mixcloud application, because the audio streams are not available through the Mixcloud API.
+- deep links for listening audio in oficial Mixcloud application, because the audio streams are not available through the Mixcloud API
-- May be some interesting graphics presentation of user's statistics data
+- may be some interesting graphics presentation of user's statistics data